 Course Reserves are course-related materials made available through the UWB/CC Campus Library.
 Textbooks, films, and other Items owned by the UW Libraries or instructors may be placed on Reserve for short-term checkout.
 Some required course materials are available in electronic format (e.g. ebooks, streaming media).
-Most required textbooks are shelved in Open Reserves on the first floor of the library and generally have a 72-hour loan period.
-Some high demand textbooks are placed in Closed Reserves located behind the Circulation and generally have a 4-hour loan period.

 For best results, enter a keyword or title search under Course Reserves in UW Libraries Search.
 You can also search by your instructor's last name or course number.